 In 2011 I gave writing my full attention and in August 2012 I self-published my first novel, Beyond Grace’s Rainbow.
-To my surprise and joy, it was an amazon & iTunes bestseller and by January 2013, the Trace Literary Agency had signed me up.
+To my surprise, it was an amazon & iTunes bestseller and by January 2013, the Trace Literary Agency had signed me up.
 Tracy Brennan soon had a two book deal secured with Harper Impulse, the digital imprint of publishing greats Harper Collins.

 So Beyond Grace’s Rainbow got a new fancy smancy cover and was republished in September 2013, followed a year later by The Life You Left in June 2014.
 My third book – Every Time A Bell Rings – will be published in 15th October 2015.
 I’m fierce excited about it all.
 And plans are also afoot to translate Beyond Grace’s Rainbow and The Life You Left into quite a few languages.
 I’ve been practising my thankyou’s.